lucadibello/beer-search-engine/README.md

 	</picture>
 </p>

+Welcome to our unique project, a sophisticated information retrieval system specifically designed for beer enthusiasts!
+This project is not just about finding a beer, it's about discovering the perfect brew that matches your taste and mood.

-The aim of this project is to create an information retrieval system for beers where users are able to find relevant beers through natural language queries.
-Leveraging [PyTerrier](https://github.com/terrier-org/pyterrier) and [FastAPI](https://github.com/tiangolo/fastapi) we developed a RESTful API that allows users to query the index and retrieve the results in JSON format.
-Additionally, a responsive web interface, developed using [NextJS](https://github.com/vercel/next.js) and [React.js](https://github.com/facebook/react), allows interacting with the search engine in a more user-friendly and effective way.
+Our system leverages the power of [PyTerrier](https://github.com/terrier-org/pyterrier) for information retrieval and [FastAPI](https://github.com/tiangolo/fastapi) for creating a fast, robust, and easy-to-use RESTful API.
+The results?
+You get to query the index and retrieve results in a convenient JSON format.

+But that's not all!
+We've also developed a responsive web interface using [NextJS](https://github.com/vercel/next.js) and [React.js](https://github.com/facebook/react).
+This means you can interact with our search engine in a user-friendly and effective way, right from your browser.

+Our system is designed to answer intuitive queries like:

+- *What's the best beer for a hot summer day?*
+- *Is there a beer that tastes like chocolate?*
+- *Irish dark beer with low alcohol content*

+So, whether you're a beer connoisseur or a casual drinker, our project is here to transform the way you discover and enjoy beer.
+Cheers to that! 🍻

 ## Table of Contents<!-- omit in toc -->